15 Best Rome Instagram Spots for Stunning Photos

 8. Pantheon

 The Pantheon is another iconic landmark in Rome that dates back to the 2nd century AD.
-It’s known for its perfectly preserved dome and the oculus, an opening at the top of the dome which serves as a source of light.
+It’s known for its perfectly preserved dome and the oculus, an opening at the top of the dome that serves as a source of light.

 Location on Google Maps: Pantheon